 Supporting global food policy initiatives at the Resnick Center to research, select, and analyze best practices in food regulation from countries around the world to foster best governing strategies in the regulation of food.

-Leibniz Centre for Agricultural Landscape Research (ZALF), Germany / Kenya
+Leibniz Centre for Agricultural Landscape Research (ZALF), Germany (Kenya)

 Multiyear grant for Tephra based soil fertilization in Kenya to improve crop yield through plant phosphorus nutrition to increase and decrease of the toxic aluminum-uptake.

-University of Hohenheim, Germany / Kenya
+University of Hohenheim, Germany (Rwanda)

 Grant to the Department of Agricultural Engineering in the Tropic and Subtropics for solar-biomass hybrid drying of maize cobs in Rwanda.

-Providing a multi-year grant for a comprehensive pilot program in Kenya to deploy robust technologies to reduce post harvest loss and create income opportunities for smallholder farmers and rural micro-entrepreneurs.
+Provided a multi-year grant for a comprehensive pilot program in Kenya to deploy robust technologies to reduce post harvest loss and create income opportunities for smallholder farmers and rural micro-entrepreneurs.

 Partners in Food Solutions

-Providing a multi-year grant for the ‘Growing Kenya’ program which focuses on supporting small food processing enterprises, food safety, and exploring a new apprenticeship model.
+Multi-year grant for the ‘Growing Kenya’ program which focuses on supporting small food processing enterprises, food safety, and exploring a new apprenticeship model.